1991 University of Iowa shooting: Perpetrator

-Gang Lu (卢刚 (Lú Gāng); c.
-1963 – November 1, 1991), was a 28-year-old Chinese graduate student at the University of Iowa who had received his doctoral degree in physics and astronomy from the university in May 1991.
+Gang Lu (卢刚 (Lú Gāng); July 30, 1963 – November 1, 1991), was a 28-year-old Chinese graduate student at the University of Iowa who had received his doctoral degree in physics and astronomy from the university in May 1991.
 When he was 18 years old, Lu began studying physics at Peking University in Beijing, where he passed the CUSPEA exam in 1984 and was admitted to study in the United States, becoming a graduate student at the University of Iowa.
 As a graduate student, Lu was primarily a loner who was perceived by at least one other graduate student to have a psychological problem if challenged and was reported to have had abusive tantrums.
 Lu was infuriated because his dissertation, titled Study of the "Critical Ionization Velocity" Effect by Particle-in-Cell Simulation, did not receive the prestigious D. C. Spriestersbach Dissertation Prize, which included a monetary award of $2,500.
 The Tiananmen Square protests of 1989 led many Chinese students to become eager to stay in the United States, and Lu believed that winning the prize would have made it easier for him to get a job and not have to return to China.
 Normally, Lu would have received a postdoctoral researcher position, but there was not enough money to support him.

 In the months prior to the shooting, Lu was still living in Iowa City and had written five letters explaining the reasons for his planned mass shooting.
 According to university officials, four of the five letters were written in English, and one was written in Chinese.
 All five letters were intended to be mailed to news organizations and have never been released to the public.
 However, Edwin Chen's book Deadly Scholarship includes a statement by Lu intended to be read after his attack and suicide, which Laura Hamlett characterized as a manifesto; and, in translation, a letter by Lu to his sister.